Brokkoli and worry stone

 At the end, you wake up.

 Gabriele Edlbauer is an artist living and working in Vienna.
 She received her BFA from the Royal Institute of Art Stockholm in 2011 and her MA from the Academy of Fine Arts Vienna in 2012.
-Edlbauer currently teaches at the University of Applied Arts Vienna, has participated in numerous exhibitions nationally and internationally and is currently showing at VBKÖ in Vienna.
+Edlbauer currently teaches at the University of Applied Arts Vienna and has participated in numerous exhibitions nationally and internationally.

 More texts in TQW MAGAZIN